 The 4 Gospels Christian Network is here to spread the Gospel of Jesus Christ, to offer to those that are hurting friendly ears to listen, consoling words of scripture, and the power of cooperative prayer to all that are in need.
 We are very thankful for all the members that the Lord has sent our way.
 All of our members love solid Christian fellowship and praise.

 We host Christian Recovery Online Ministries, a Christian Community specifically for those recovering from life's hurts, habits and hang-ups.
 Christian Recovery is a place for Christians in recovery to meet online and socialize in private with others in recovery.
-Christian Recovery Online Ministries brings the power of the Internet to extend the reach of your current Celebrate Recovery ministry in your church.
+Christian Recovery Online Ministries brings the power of the Internet to extend the reach to the whole world.
 We offer to our members, totally private and anonymous group meeting capabilities 24/7.

 As founder and developer of The 4 Gospels Christian Network I have felt led for sometime to do something more than what I was doing to help spread the gospel.
 It is my hope that in some way this website will help lead someone to Christ or help those of us that are in His Grace to grow in the Word and praise for Christ Jesus.
 This site belongs to Jesus.
 The Internet is a very powerful tool to reach people around the world.